I wanted to (a poem)

 to hear me

-even when I can’t say something nice so, I say nothing at all
+even when I can’t say something nice, so I say nothing at all.

-It’s acid engraving the stone, it won’t stop eating, devouring, consuming before
+it won’t stop eating, devouring, consuming before

-backtrack, back pedal, back away, stay still, stay right where
+purging to feast once more as you backtrack, back pedal, back away, stay still, stay right where

 I want you

-That my absentee ballot still has to be hand-delivered with a lengthy, heartfelt apology
+and that my absentee ballot still has to be hand-delivered with a lengthy, heartfelt apology

-Or that you said I was the best you ever had but you didn’t want that anymore
+I was the best you ever had

 and thought I just couldn’t perform

-the right way, or say the right things, and
+or say the right things,

-until you politely informed me that I’d failed
+until you politely informed me that I’d failed;

-there was no redemption arc for me, I’d flunked this class
+there was no redemption arc for me; I’d flunked this class.

-my exposition was too slow too pretentious too wordy my character development was in the gutter and I couldn’t be bothered with a single redeeming quality
+and I couldn’t be bothered with a single redeeming quality.

-That’s when you looked me in the eyes, the same eyes shut tight, clinging to denial with all their might and you actually apologized – not for the lies you told me but for the lies you didn’t mean to tell yourself
+not for the lies you told me, but for the lies you didn’t mean to tell yourself

-but the truth was there was no way in hell I would ever be
+but the truth was, there was no way in hell I would ever be

-Good enough.
+good enough.

-and even then, I want you to know
+And even then, I want you to know

 that if it’s true what they say about doing what you love

-then I never loved you
+I never loved you

 but fuck